The Frank Sinatra Show (radio program): Songs by Sinatra (1945–1947)

 Sinatra went back on the air on CBS September 12, 1945, at 9 p.m.
 Eastern Time.
 The 30-minute program had what a trade publication called "a flexible production format which will be changed each week as events, material or talent demand."
 The cast included Bill Goodwin as "featured comedian."
 Sponsored by Old Gold cigarettes, the program also featured The Pied Pipers, Axel Stordahl and his orchestra, and, in the latter part of its run, Jane Powell.
 Marvin Miller was the announcer "and sometimes took part in skits."
 Guests such as Margaret Whiting, Tommy Dorsey, and Andre Previn were featured each week.
 Mann Holiner was the director and producer, succeeded in December 1946 by Ted Sherdeman.

 The theme song was Night and Day, which Sinatra had sung in the 1943 movie Reveille with Beverly.
 The program apparently was especially popular with women.
 The Hooper ratings survey of radio programs' audiences (released September 30, 1946) showed that Songs by Sinatra "had the largest number of women listeners per listening set ... with 1.43."

 As was true of most programs of that era, Songs by Sinatra was not broadcast in the summer.
 Its replacement (beginning June 12, 1946) was The Sad Sack, an adaptation of a popular wartime comic strip, which ran June 12, 1946- September 4, 1946.

 On April 23, 1947, P. Lorillard & Co., manufacturer of Old Gold cigarettes, announced that it would not renew its option on the program, concluding the program's run as it ended its second year.

+Critical response

+A review in the trade publication Sponsor said that, based on the third episode as a sample, "Old Gold has hit the jackpot."
+It added that the show went so smoothly that the half-hour span seemed like 10 minutes.
+Two flaws were mentioned, one regarding the introduction to a song by the Pied Pipers and the other relating to orchestral interludes.